Repaving Grand Avenue in the Adams Point Neighborhood

 Oakland’s Department of Transportation is getting ready to create a safer and calmer Grand Avenue from Broadway to Mandana Boulevard in 2026 through its repaving plan.

-Option (Alternative) 1 - Preferred by City Staff
+Option 1 summary - Preferred by City Staff

 This option prioritizes evening rush hour commuters looking to cut through Adams Point to avoid Highway 580 by providing two lanes of traffic traveling east on Grand Avenue.

-Option (Alternative) 2 - Creates a safer and more vibrant Adams Point
+Option 2 summary - Creates a safer and more vibrant Adams Point

 How to make your voice heard?